Subshift of finite type: Definition

-of sequences that avoid the set of forbidden word $F$.
+of sequences that avoid the set of forbidden words $F$.

 If the sequence extends to infinity in only one direction as above, it is called a one-sided subshift of finite type, and if it is bilateral, it is called a two-sided subshift of finite type.

 The shift operator $T$ maps a sequence in the one- or two-sided shift to another by shifting all symbols to the left, i.e.